bouzidanas/pynote-notebook-editor/README.md

 > [!NOTE]
+> **Update 2026-07-14:**
+> Lots of new additions to multiple UI areas:
+> - **Files and Data** - manage the in-browser filesystem from a side panel or dialog: upload, create folders, rename, drag-and-drop to organize, and read it all from Python (press `Ctrl-.` in the app)
+> - **Advanced theme configuration** - new theme dialog sections for cell borders and shadows, UI borders and typography, and per-token syntax colors, with themes savable into the notebook file itself
+> - **Mobile support** - responsive layout with a bottom cell-action drawer and click-to-move cell reordering for editing on the phone
+> - **Markdown toolbar upgrades** - formatting buttons show their active state, list buttons toggle and convert between bullet/numbered lists, and cursor position now survives toolbar actions and table insert/delete
+> - **Coding interview prep** - a new interactive built-in notebook series
+> - **Under the hood** - Pyodide upgraded from 0.26 to 0.29, large files split up and the codebase reorganized, and unit + end-to-end (Playwright) test suites added

+> [!NOTE]
 > **Update 2026-02-7:**
 > Major UI component enhancements! 🎨
 > - **New `.options()` method** for all 10 components - cleaner post-initialization property updates with method chaining support